anthropics/anthropic-sdk-ruby/README.md

 You can send undocumented parameters to any endpoint, and read undocumented response properties, like so:

+> [!WARNING]
+>
-Note: the `extra_` parameters of the same name overrides the documented parameters.
+> The `extra_` parameters of the same name overrides the documented parameters.
+For security reasons, ensure these methods are only used with trusted input data.

 ```ruby
 message =